pl453s/linux-mint-gnome/README.md

 You can find a tool called 'Customization'.
 This is a personalization control center for the Gnome desktop.
 It is developed for the distribution, but is theoretically compatible with any distribution using Gnome.

+**Overview of the distribution 2.0:** [https://github.com/pl453s/linux-mint-gnome/blob/main/github/tour.md](https://github.com/pl453s/linux-mint-gnome/blob/main/github/tour.md)
-**Overview of the distribution:** [https://github.com/pl453s/linux-mint-gnome/blob/main/github/tour.md](https://github.com/pl453s/linux-mint-gnome/blob/main/github/tour.md)
+**Overview of the distribution 3.0:** [https://github.com/pl453s/linux-mint-gnome/blob/main/github/tour.md](https://github.com/pl453s/linux-mint-gnome/blob/main/github/tour.md)

 ## Installation (2.0)